Composable Verification in the Circuit-Model via Magic-Blindness: Blinding Magic in Delegated Quantum Computations

-\begin{resourcee} \end{resourcee} The public input to the resource consists of the Clifford structure $\C_1,\ldots,\C_{t+1}$, which is explicitly leaked to the Server.
-Privately, the Client provides an $n$-qubit input state $\rho$ and, for each injection step $i\leq t$, a choice $\A_i\in\classA$ specifying which single-qubit state is injected.
-The resource supports two operational modes, captured by $\star$ in Resource \ref{resource:mblind_DQC}: \begin{itemize} \item \textbf{Computation mode}, where $\A_i=\T$ for all $i\leq t$.
-In this case, the resource implements the target non-Clifford computation $C$ on input $\rho$ and returns the resulting measurement outcomes to the Client. \item \textbf{Magic-free mode}, where $\A_i\neq\T$ for all $i\leq t$.
+The blindness requirement is captured by the Magic-Blind Delegated Quantum Computation Resource~\ref{resource:mblind_DQC}. \begin{resourcee} \end{resourcee} The Client provides an $n$-bit input $\x$ and, for each injection step $i\leq t$, a choice $\A_i\in\classA$ specifying which single-qubit state is injected.
+The public input to the resource consists of the Clifford structure $\C_1,\ldots,\C_{t+1}$, which is explicitly leaked to the Server.
+On the other hand, the inputs of the Client (choice of inputs and injections) are kept hidden from the Server, which constitutes the magic-blindness functionality.
+The resource supports two operational modes, captured by $\star$ in Resource~\ref{resource:mblind_DQC}: \begin{itemize} \item \textbf{Computation mode}, where $\A_i=\Tlabel$ for all $i\leq t$.
+In this case, the resource performs the target non-Clifford computation $C$ on input $\rho$ and returns the resulting measurement outcomes to the Client. \item \textbf{Magic-free mode}, where $\A_i\neq\Tlabel$ for all $i\leq t$.
 Here, all injections are stabilizer injections and the resulting transformation on the enlarged $n+t$ qubit system is Clifford.
-The outcomes correspond to a classically simulable computation—cf. Section \ref{subsection:prelims:QC}, since input states are all stabilizers, transformation is Clifford, and measurements are Pauli—and serve only for testing. \end{itemize}
+The outcomes correspond to a classically simulable computation—cf. Section~\ref{subsection:prelims:QC}, since input states are all stabilizers, transformation is Clifford, and measurements are Pauli—and serve only for testing. \end{itemize}

 In the magic-free mode, it is convenient to make the induced Clifford structure explicit.
-Writing $\F_i=\SWAP_{n+i,n}\circ\CNOT_{n+i,n}$ for the Clifford circuit implementing the $i$-th injection gadget, the overall transformation applied to the joint input $\rho\otimes\rho_\A$ (where $\rho_\A=\bigotimes_{i=1}^t\rho_{\A_i}$) is the Clifford circuit
+Writing $\F_i=\SWAP_{n+i,n}\circ\CNOT_{n+i,n}$ for the Clifford circuit implementing the $i$-th injection gadget, the overall transformation applied to the joint input $\rho_\x\otimes\rho_\A$ (where $\rho_\A=\bigotimes_{i=1}^t\rho_{\A_i}$) is the Clifford circuit

-also depicted at Figure \ref{fig:blindness:G}.
+also depicted at Figure~\ref{fig:blindness:G}.
 A final layer of computational-basis measurements is then applied to the remaining unmeasured qubits.
 Crucially, the Server observes the same sequence of Clifford operations in both modes.